 Old-School Valentines Still Rule

 A good old-fashioned, handmade valentine is always a sure win and of course meaningful because it comes from the heart.
-Whether it’s big and bold, a simple signed handwritten note, or kind words scrolled on any materials you have lying around, say it like you mean it and give a sentimental shout-out to teachers this Valentine’s Day for all they do to make this world a better place!
+Whether it’s big and bold, a simple signed handwritten note with a colored envelope, or kind words scrolled on any materials you have lying around, say it like you mean it and give a sentimental shout-out to teachers this Valentine’s Day for all they do to make this world a better place!